 Macro vs. Regular Lenses

 While macro lenses are often used to take photos of things close up, how they’re used isn’t actually what defines them.
 A macro lens has the ability to focus from infinity to 1:1 magnification, meaning that the size of the image in real life is the same size as it’s reproduced on the sensor.
 The magnification ratio tells you how the image projected on the camera’s sensor compares with the subject’s actual size, so a lens with a 1:2 ratio can project an image on its sensor up to half the size of the subject while a lens with a 5:1 ratio can project an image five times the size of the subject.
 Macro lenses also allow for closer focusing distances than normal lenses and often require you to get very close to your subject.

-As with all lenses, macro lenses are available at a wide variety of price points.
+As with all lenses, macro lenses are available in a wide variety of price points.
 The good news is that they’re not necessarily more expensive than a regular, non-macro lens.
 You can expect to spend anywhere from $300 to $1,500 or more for a macro lens.
 Keep in mind that to do macro photography properly you will also most likely want a tripod and some kind of lighting set up (more on that later).

 One of the great things about macro lenses is that they’re not just useful for macro photography.
 Macro lenses are also very good at portrait photography.
 A wedding photographer can use a macro lens to take closeup shots of a ring and then just as quickly capture beautiful expressions of guests.
-A typical portrait lens can capture those candid moments but can’t take the closeup shots of tiny details like wedding rings.
+A typical portrait lens can capture those candid moments but can’t take the closeup shots of tiny details like wedding rings very well.
 Be aware that a macro lens can sometimes produce images with more contrast (meaning the lenses can often better resolve similar tonal values and find boundaries between tiny areas with different luminance).
 So, depending on your portrait tastes, you might have to adjust your editing process accordingly.

 Macro Lens Focal Length Options